zhenrong-wang/hpc-now/README.md

 *<u>A full-stack HPC solution in the cloud, for the HPC community.</u>*

-**VERY IMPORTANT: [Terraform](http://www.terraform.io) has changed its license from MPL to BSL, which is not friendly to the open-source developers and community.
+**IMPORTANT: [Terraform](http://www.terraform.io) has changed its license from MPL to BSL, which is not friendly to the open-source developers and community.
 We are switching to [openTofu](https://github.com/opentofu/opentofu/) now.
 Anyone interested in it, please checkout the branch dev-0.2.2-opentofu for developement and testing.**

+**IMPORTANT: Contributions are highly welcomed and respected.
+Please see [CONTRIBUTING](./CONTRIBUTING.md).**

 - [**1.
 Project Background**](#1-project-background)
 - [**2.
 Core Components**](#2-core-components)